CESNET/metacentrum-user-docs/docs/basics/index.md

 MetaCentrum offers resources for a so-called grid computing.
 Roughly speaking, a grid is a network of many interconnected computers, whose properties (type and size of disk, RAM, CPU, GPU etc.) may differ and which may be located in different places (cities, institutes).

 The scheduling system keeps track of the grid's resources (memory, CPU time, disk space) and keeps the computational jobs waiting in queues until there is enough resources free for them to run.
 The users prepare and submit their jobs on so-called frontends, machines reserved to user activity.
 The rest of the grid's machines, computational nodes, does the computation itself.

-The grid graphics
-Log on a frontend machine
-Related topics
-Usage of PuTTY
-Other ways to access the grid from Linux
-Other ways to access the grid from Windows
-Remote desktop: graphical access
-Kerberos: single sign-on system
-Kerberos on Linux
-Kerberos on Windows

 Accessing the grid means logging on to one of the frontends.
 All frontend machines run on OS Linux.
 Linux' users only need to open a terminal.
 Windows users will need to install PuTTY, which enables them to open a Linux terminal from a Windowx PC.